Oral Health Workgroup

 Approach and Rationale

-According to the Surgeon General’s Report on Oral Health (2000), “Oral health means much more than healthy teeth,” and is integral to the overall health and well-being of all Americans.”1 Early detection and preventive services, such as dental sealants and fluorides, can prevent oral health conditions.
+According to the seminal National Institutes of Health (NIH) report Oral Health in America: Advances and Challenges (2021), “Oral health plays a vital role in the physical, mental, social, and economic well-being of individuals and populations.”1 Early detection and preventive services, such as dental sealants and fluorides, can prevent oral health conditions.
 Although data indicate that oral health conditions such as untreated tooth decay and tooth loss have declined over the past few decades, disparities still persist in certain segments of the population.2

 Core objectives selected by the OH Workgroup aim to reduce the prevalence of tooth decay, untreated tooth decay, tooth loss, and periodontitis.
 In addition, OH objectives aim to increase the proportion of people who are aware of preventive dental care and of how certain behaviors and chronic conditions can affect oral health.
 Risk communication and health education (including improving oral health literacy) are important ways of reducing disease and increasing knowledge about prevention and treatment.